Mayor's charity rugby day

 Mayor of Swale, Cllr Ben Martin, said:

-“With the Women’s Six Nations in full swing - the Red Roses undefeated – and the Women’s Rugby World cup being in England, this event is the perfect opportunity to raise money for my chosen charities while supporting our grass roots rugby.
+“With the Women’s Six Nations in full swing - the Red Roses undefeated – and the Women’s Rugby World cup being in England, this event was the perfect opportunity to raise money for my chosen charities while supporting our grass roots rugby.

 “We wanted to promote our amazing local clubs and show as many women and girls as possible, that this sport is a great opportunity to socialise and stay fit.

-“And to the local businesses and organisations that have supported this amazing event, giving their time, expertise, prizes and supporting us through sponsorships.
+“And to the local businesses and organisations that have supported this amazing event, giving their time, expertise, prizes and supporting us through sponsorships."

 Amy Simmance, club secretary for Sheppey RFC, said: